You Don’t Need To Be Farther Along Than You Are

 So…I prefer to figure out the underlying reasons why we’re doing, or not doing, the things we’re struggling with.

 Then, practical strategies and techniques work soooo much better.
 And it’s much easier to find the ones that actually work best for you.
-And those plans turn into reality!
+That’s when those plans turn into reality!

 When you come to a session with me, you can bring a particular issue that you’re struggling with, or I can help you narrow down a topic to work through.

-From there I’ll invite you to tell me more about it, ask powerful questions, and listen to understand the connections your mind has been making, to figure out what’s been hurting you and holding you back.
+From there I’ll invite you to tell me more about it, ask powerful questions, and listen carefully in order to understand the connections your mind has been making, to figure out what’s been hurting you and holding you back.

 That often includes lessons you learned growing up, beliefs you formed because of the experiences you’ve been through, and painful thoughts about yourself and the world.